 As soon as you figure out what and how to write, you need to publish what you have written.
 You have many options.
-Start with a standalone blog.
+Start with a standalone website.

 A slightly better option is to use one of the blogging platforms: Medium, Svbtle, Tumblr, WordPress, etc. You have control over your page content.
 You can set up a custom domain and have some control over page URLs.
 But you are tied to a platform and its software — it’s painful to transfer your content out.